 In this blog post we are going to give you six quick tips on how to make moving your tech as smooth and seamless as possible during your office relocation.

 Having your internet and phone connections already set up, prior to your move might sound basic and extremely obvious, but it can be an aspect of the moving process that is overlooked and taken for granted.
-Especially where we always have internet readily available to us nowadays, sometimes it can just be expected to be there.
+Especially where we always have internet readily available to us nowadays.

 Over the years, we are all guilty of putting unused items in the back of a cupboard and forgetting about them, especially when it comes to our old technology.
 Whether it’s wires that you think might be useful for something later in life, or a laptop that you’re not quite sure how to dispose of, it all starts to substantially build up over time.